Shirin20/spar-handla/README.md

-I developed this app under the first year as a webbprogrammerare student at Linnéuniversitet i Kalmar
+I developed this app during my first year as a web programming student at Linnaeus University in Kalmar.

 # Spar Handla